Crater High School: Academics

 In 1983, Crater High School was honored in the Blue Ribbon Schools Program, the highest honor a school can receive in the United States.

 Crater Students normally come from Hanby Middle School and Scenic Middle School.

-Athletics

-The cross country team has won four consecutive boys' 5A state titles.
-The girls' softball team has won three consecutive 5A state titles.

-Dawson and the rest of the crater football team is owned and coached by their very own father Devin Bradd.

 Educational outcomes

 In 2008, 88% of the Crater Academy of Health & Public Services school's seniors received a high school diploma.
 Of 75 students, 66 graduated, three dropped out, and six were still in high school in 2009.

 In 2008, 86% of the Crater Academy of Natural Sciences school's seniors received a high school diploma.
 Of 72 students, 62 graduated, three dropped out, two received a modified diploma, and five were still in high school in 2009.

 In 2008, 80% of the Crater Renaissance Academy school's seniors received a high school diploma.
-Of 82 students, 69 graduated, zero Dropped out, and ten were still in high school in 2009.
+Of 82 students, 69 graduated, zero dropped out, and ten were still in high school in 2009.

 In 2008, 83% of the Crater School of Business Innovation school's seniors received a high school diploma.
 Of 94 students, 78 graduated, two dropped out, and 14 were still in high school in 2009.